chicio/chicio.github.io/_posts/2018-04-25-clean-code-objects-data-structures-law-demeter.md

 In this [previous post](/2017/09/11/clean-code-meaningful-names.html "clean code meaningful names") I described what Clean Code is and what does it mean to use meaningful names in your code.
 This time I will talk about *Data structures and objects*.
-Two things each programmer have to deal with each day of his/her job life.
 But wait, do we really know the definition of them?
 Let's see what [Uncle Bob](https://en.wikipedia.org/wiki/Robert_Cecil_Martin "Robert Cecil Martin") says about them in its *Clean Code* book:

 >Objects hide their data behind abstractions and expose functions that operate on that data.
 Data structures expose their data and have no meaningful functions.

 It's easy to see that they are opposites.
-A lot of programmer are convinced of the fact that in software development everything should be an object.
-If you think about the nature of objects you will see that *there are times where you just want simple plain data structures and manipulate them in a procedural way*.
-This is a consequence of the fact that adding new functions to an object may require much more work, because maybe you need to modify all the objects of the same type to add the a new function.
+A lot of programmers are convinced of the fact that in software development everything should be an object.
+If you think about the nature of objects you will see that *there are times where you just want simple plain data structures that you can manipulate in a procedural way*.
+This is a consequence of the fact that adding new functions to an object may require much more work, because maybe you need to modify all the objects of the same type to add a new function.
 This give us the following definitions, stated by [Uncle Bob](https://en.wikipedia.org/wiki/Robert_Cecil_Martin "Robert Cecil Martin") in its *Clean Code* book: